snowex-hackweek/website-2021/tutorial_guide.md

 <img width="1237" alt="Screen Shot 2021-04-21 at 8 54 33 PM" src="https://user-images.githubusercontent.com/3924836/115542681-de8d2500-a2e3-11eb-8fda-1208b07834ac.png">

-3. Follow the prompts to create a pull request, adding a title that makes sens and comments if you'd like.
+3. Follow the prompts to create a pull request, adding a title that makes sense and comments if you'd like.
 The pull request for this walkthrough is here https://github.com/snowex-hackweek/website/pull/11 , you'll see various tests being run to make sure your content renders correctly! 🎉

 <img width="1326" alt="Screen Shot 2021-04-21 at 8 58 30 PM" src="https://user-images.githubusercontent.com/3924836/115543543-d1bd0100-a2e4-11eb-8931-5546e5cfe6c8.png">